lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 The problem with this idea has always been to explain how the hot, weak interior of the young Earth could generate enough stress to thicken strong lithosphere.
-Alternatively, if the lithosphere was weak too, what stopped it from falling apart while it cooled and 'hardened'.
+Alternatively, if the lithosphere was weak too, what stopped it from falling apart while it cooled and 'hardened' ?

 Recent models of the very early Earth showed that the planet could have been cooling rapidly by heat-pipe volcanism (just like Jupiter's moon Io).
-Massive volcanism is enough to prevent plate tectonics from switching on, but when the Earth does cool down enough for the eruptions to slow, a catastrophic transition begins and short, violent pulses of lithospheric foundering and overturn occur.
+Massive volcanism is enough to prevent plate tectonics from switching on, but when the Earth does cool down enough for the eruptions to slow, a catastrophic transition begins.
+Short, violent pulses of lithospheric foundering and overturn occur before steady plate motions take over.

 Beall and colleagues studied what happens to the strong and buoyant remnants of the heat-pipe lid during these early-Earth hiccups.
 They found that they became large islands of thick, buckled and very strong lithosphere - exactly like cratons.
 Once the model Earth settled down to a more sedate form of steadily moving